-Truss boosted by Badenoch elimination as Sunak retains Tory leadership lead – live
+Truss closes in on Mordaunt as Sunak ‘reallocates’ votes – live

-Tory leadership – live: Truss boosted by Badenoch elimination as Sunak retains lead
+Tory leadership – live: Truss closes in on Mordaunt as Sunak ‘reallocates’ votes

+Rivals to be whittled down to final two in matter of hours

 Watch: Boris Johnson’s government wins confidence with 349 votes